wtetzner/KallistiOS/utils/dc-chain/README.md

 working compilation environment on your computer.

 If you need help on this step, everything is described in the `./doc` directory.

+Please note that you may be required to use older versions of some of the prerequisites in certain configurations.
+For instance, building GCC 4.7.4 may require an older version of the `flex` tool be installed.
+If you receive errors about tools you have installed, check your system's package manager for an older version of that tool.

 ## Configuration